 Prevention of Human Trafficking

 The Government of Canada supports a broad-based prevention strategy focusing on raising awareness and research activities to prevent human trafficking.

 - Support and develop new human trafficking awareness campaigns within Canada

 - Provide assistance to communities to identify people and places most at risk

 - Distribute awareness materials at Canadian embassies and high commissions abroad

 - Strengthen Child Protection Systems within the Canadian International Development Agency's programs targeting children and youth

-The Hamilton Police Service has a Vice & Drugs Human Trafficking Unit specifically mandated to assist victims and to investigate incidents of human trafficking.
+The Hamilton Police Service Human Trafficking Unit assists victims and investigates incidents of human trafficking.

 Hamilton Police - Victim Services 905-546-4904